MTDago/mern-client/README.md

 * Bulma - Used for styling the application
 * Express - Used for the back-end to create the routes that the client uses to request data.
-* Mongoose - Used to handle creating the model schemas and for MongoDB.
+* Mongoose, MongoDB - Used to handle creating the model schemas and for MongoDB.
 * Node - Used to install packages.
 * React - Used as the front-end of the application.
 * React-Dom - Used to render components.
 * React-Router-Dom - Used to route to components.
-* Axios - Used to send request to server.
+* Axios - Used to communicate between frontend and server via requests.
-* Jest - Used to test all the components of the application.
+* Mocha, Chai - Used to test the server/backend components of the application.
-* Redux - Used to handle state
+* Bcrypt, Passport - Authentication and Authorization
+* Cloudinary - Image storage and Uploading

 ## A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?
 The team should have a competent knowledge in Javascript fundamentals and be able to build a MERN framework.
 Basic knowledge of HTML and CSS and routing is also beneficial however not required by the whole team.
 Communication and working collectively in a team environment is also highly required.